PrefectHQ/prefect/docs/contributing/style.md

 ```

 Additionally:
-- example commands should be indented, rather than wrapped in backticks (`)
+- Example commands should be indented, rather than wrapped in backticks (`).
-- if an example command cannot be pre-formatted completely, use placeholders wrapped in less than (<) and greater than (>) signs
+- If an example command cannot be pre-formatted completely, use placeholders wrapped in less than (<) and greater than (>) signs.
-- to ensure validity, generated results must be wrapped in apostrophes (')
+- To ensure validity, generated results must be wrapped in apostrophes (').
-- if triple quotes are used, be sure to utilize `textwrap.dedent` to remove extraneous spacing
+- If triple quotes are used, be sure to utilize `textwrap.dedent` to remove extraneous spacing.

 Example:
 ```python